 So we asked ourselves: What does the archery hunter need?
 What kind of warmth?
 What equipment requires storage – reed calls, a range finder, binoculars?
 How about a way to hang his bow on his belt?
 What does he do with his gloves and facemask?
 How will he keep his fingers warm and dexterous?
 How quiet does he need to be?
 Those low-profile sleeves are great, but how can we improve them for this scenario?

-We asked these questions of ourselves and of our Athletes in a wide range of situations in every condition imaginable, and over time, the answer began to take shape in the form of the Celsius Shacket.
+We asked these questions of ourselves and of our gear testers a wide range of situations in every condition imaginable, and over time, the answer began to take shape in the form of the Celsius Shacket.
 Combining the best elements of a pullover and a full-zip insulating jacket, it can be worn as either a mid or outer layer.
-When used as an outer the kangaroo pocket keeps hands close to your body for warmth, while the diagonal zipper lets you stack and shed layers without the big, location betraying movements necessitated by a pullover.
+When used as an outer the kangaroo pocket keeps hands close to your body for warmth, while the diagonal zipper lets you stack and shed layers without the big, location-betraying movements necessitated by a pullover.
 The Shacket functions like a vest to keep your core warm, but even better the short sleeves prevent warm air from billowing out at your shoulders.
 And they eliminate noise from forearm movement and guarantee zero interference with your bowstring.

 The principle of purpose-built design is applied to every piece in every discipline.
 But it goes deeper—into the very fabric.